fsmatheaugsburg-team/markdown-static-site-generator/README.md

 ## `config.json` format

  - `routes` define all your routes, keys are absolute paths (on the target blog), settings are:
   - `use: "/path"` the folder containing the markdown files (relative to the `/source` directory).
-Default is the target path (this objects key)
+Default is the target path (this objects key).
+All markdown files in this directory will be rendered to HTML and made public (except `README.md`).
   - `title: "title with %s placeholder"` template for the page titles, `%s` is replaced with the documents title
   - `css: "/path/to/css" | [paths]` additional css files to be included (either a string, or array of strings).
 Paths are relative to the css directory `/css`
   - `layout: "layout.html"` Use a special template for this route.
 Relative to the `/source` directory